South Carolina governor urges U.S. to divert plutonium from Japan

 “We think that there are genuine economic questions where it’s important that the U.S. and its partners in Asia have a common understanding of the economic and non-proliferation issues at stake before making a decision about renewal of the 1-2-3 Agreement, for example, with Japan,” Countryman told a Senate hearing last week.

-Reporting by Aaron Sheldrick in Tokyo and and Megan Cassella in Washington; Additional reporting by Ben Blanchard in Beijing and Valerie Volcovici and David Brunnstrom in Washington; Editing by Susan Heavey and Andrea Ricci
+Reporting by Aaron Sheldrick; Additional reporting by Ben Blanchard in Beijing and Megan Cassella in Washington; Editing by Susan Heavey and Andrea Ricci